The Best Friend You Will Ever Have:

 - God reveals to us His character and how deep His love is for us.

 - We form a relationship with God and come to love him in return.

 - We develop a healthy and humble form of love for ourselves based on God’s grace.

 - We generate a more unbridled, less self-seeking love for others.

 When our joy, our sense of accomplishment, and our positive outlook depends on God, we become less reliant on people and impermanent circumstances to temporarily and imperfectly meet our deep needs.

 We begin to rely more on His Spirit that indwells us.
-Within this Spirit is the capacity to love as Christ does; in a way that is unconditional.
+Within this Spirit is the capacity to love as Christ does; He loves in a way that is unconditional.